acquia/blt/docs/CONTRIBUTING.md

 ## Submitting issues

+Before submitting an issue, be sure to search for existing issues (including **closed** issues) that might match your issue.
+Duplicate issues will be closed.

 Please choose your issue type carefully.
 If you aren't sure, odds are you have a support request.
 - **Feature request**: a request for a specific enhancement to be made to BLT.
 This is distinct from a bug in that it represents a _gap_ in BLT functionality, rather than an instance of BLT behaving badly.
 It is distinct from a support request in that it has a specific and atomic request for new BLT functionality, rather than being a general request for help or guidance.
 - **Bug report**: a clearly defined instance of BLT not behaving as expected.
 It is distinct from a feature request in that it represents a mismatch between what BLT _does_ and what BLT _claims to do_.
 It is distinct from a support request in that it has _specific steps to reproduce the problem_ (ideally starting from a fresh installation of BLT) and _justification_ as to why this is a problem with BLT rather than an underlying tool such as Composer or Drush.